Rothschild, Ray - Order, November 28, 2000

 DEPARTMENT OF ENVIRONMENTAL CONSERVATION

-the Alleged Violation of Article 17 of the Environmental Conservation Law of the State of New York and Title 6 of NYCRR of the State of New York
+In the Matter of the Alleged Violation of Article 17 of the Environmental Conservation Law of the State of New York and Title 6 of NYCRR of the State of New York

 By notice of motion dated August 5, 2000, staff of the Department of Environmental Conservation (DEC or Department) sought a judgment by default against respondent concerning alleged violations of the Article 17 of the Environmental Conservation Law (ECL).
-It is alleged by DEC that respondent violated Article 17 of the ECL by failing to register its petroleum bulk storage facility located at 15 Lowe Court, Jamaica, New York.
+It is alleged by DEC that respondent violated Article 17 of the ECL by failing to register its petroleum bulk storage facility in Jamaica, New York.
 In support of its motion, DEC submitted an affirmation of Assistant Regional Attorney Benjamin A. Conlon, affidavit of Peter Huang of the DEC, a proposed Order and proof of service of the Notice of Hearing and Complaint on the Respondent, by certified mail, return receipt on December 10, 1999.

 As of the date of the Motion, Respondent has failed to appear and serve an Answer or otherwise move, although the time to do so expired on or about January 11, 2000.
 Further, Staff submitted proof that said Notice of Hearing and Complaint directed Respondent to appear for a pre-hearing conference on January 19, 2000.
 The affirmation of attorney Conlon indicates that Respondent failed to appear at said conference and did not obtain, nor request an adjournment of the conference.